-On 1 June 2018 the group announced the sale of its stake in IndiaFirst Life Insurance Company Limited ("IndiaFirst Life"), a joint venture, to an affiliate of Warburg Pincus LLC for INR 7.1bn (c.£79m at GBP:INR 1:90).
-The sale completed on 7 February 2019.
+On 7 February 2019, the group completed the disposal of its stake in IndiaFirst Life Insurance Company Limited ("IndiaFirst Life"), a joint venture, to an affiliate of Warburg Pincus LLC for INR 7.1bn (c.£76m at GBP:INR 1:92).
+IndiaFirst Life was excluded from consolidated results under a waiver from Solvency II group supervision.